znuny/Znuny4OTRS-ExternalURLJump/README.md

 External URL Jump
 =================
-With this extention you will be able to add external links to the Znuny agent and customer navigation bar.
+With this add-on you get the possibility to add menu items with links to external URLs in the navigation bar of the agent and customer interface.

 **Prerequisites**